This information explains how your cancer treatment may affect your sex life.

 - Sperm Banking

-- Building Your Family After Cancer Treatment: Information for Men
+- Building Your Family After Cancer Treatment: For People Born With Testicles

-- Building Your Family After Cancer Treatment: Information for Women
+- Building Your Family After Cancer Treatment: For People Born With Ovaries and a Uterus

 It’s important to prevent getting an infection during and after your cancer treatment.
 Some cancer treatments may weaken your immune system and make it harder for your body to fight off infections.
 There are also certain cancer treatments that can cause low blood cell counts for long periods of time which may increase your risk of infection.
 Your healthcare provider will tell you if this is a concern for you.